amontalenti/rapid-web-slides/index.rst

     language, JavaScript, HTML, and CSS.
 That's messy; I prefer to simply code in Java, Ruby, Python, etc.

-    Reality: The web is messy, but all that's necessary to build a web app is some basic knowledge of JavaScript and HTML.
+    Reality: This is partially true.
+The web is messy, but all that's necessary to build a web app is some basic knowledge of JavaScript and HTML.
 Much of the rest can be abstracted via modern toolkits like jQuery and Bootstrap.
     You also need a way to render that JavaScript/HTML code, but this isn't as tough as it seems.

 Beat the Backend Bias Back!
 ---------------------------